- This post contains affiliate links. Read more here.

 We also tried the cooling mat in the kennel.
 It provides a decent amount of support and is a great option for the summer when you don’t want a mat with a lot of padding or material that only adds to the heat.
 Luckily, we found the sizing for each mat correlates well with kennel sizes.

 This might not seem like a big deal, but for Ruby, a mat that moves is a deal breaker.
 Ruby is not a graceful dog.
-She doesn’t daintily recline; she plops herself down as if the 90 pounds crashing to the floor is NBD.
+She doesn’t daintily recline; she plops her 90 pounds down hard.
 This means that the bed needs to stay put, or she’s not interested.
 Sabine, our other dog, agrees; she’s a multi-turner and takes a minimum of five spins each time she lays down.
 If the mat moves, the process begins anew.

 Fortunately, the weight of the Green Pet Shop mat and the material are such that it stays where you put it, no matter if it’s on a tile floor, on hardwood, or out in the yard.